kivy/kivy/doc/sources/guide/packaging-ios.rst

     sudo easy_install pip
     sudo pip install cython

+For more detail, see :ref:`IOS Prerequisites <packaging_ios_prerequisites>`.
-Ensure that everything is ok before starting the second step!
+Just ensure that everything is ok before starting the second step!

 .. _Compile the distribution: